 c) Enterprise users, in addition to priority e-mail support and webinars, will receive additional 1:1 guidance on how to get started, assistance with analysis and initial user training for administrator users.

-Yes; onsite training is available through certified CA instructors.
+Yes, onsite training is available on request.
 Contact us for more information.